 In addition to other wheelchair sports, such as fencing and basketball.
 Since then, the event has taken place every four years, in the same way as the Olympic Games.

-In this edition, there are more than 5 thousand athletes from all over the world competing for a position in the medal table, installed and adapted in a sports center, which uses tools such as drinking fountain for school for more comfort.
+In this edition, there are more than 5,000 athletes from around the world competing for a place on the medal board, settled and adapted in a sports center that uses tools such as bebedouro para escola for more comfort.

 The Paralympic Games and COVID-19